mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 Given that few studies communicate pedagogical detail in a way which allows replication, in this study I leverage my own commitment to and experience in documenting learning processes and facilitation materials via openly-licenced, accessible documenation and description to address this deficit.

 **Gdps in particular** are promising which is not explored in terms of what it can offer in particular to participants and facilitators in a learning design orientated to a socio cultural approach.
+ADD IN SOME THING ABOUT CONCRETE APPROACHES

 **Focusing on Agency is valid because**  it is a way to address relevant concepts of fluency in this domain with greater theoretical rigour.

 As outline in Chapter one, these elements are address using the following research questions.

+**Principle question:** How can pedagogies to support CGD&P be enriched using socio-cultural approaches (CHAT more specifically)?

+1. What contradictions arose in participation in this research’s CGD&P processes and how were they addressed?

+2. How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?

+3. How can varied dimensions of agency be identified and nurtured in an evolving community of game makers? (and thus what subsequent implications does this have on understandings of pedagogy design)